MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/native-messaging.md

     ![folder with win32 and UWP app files in it](./../media/desktop-bridge.png)

 4. Modify the UWP project file to copy all the necessary binaries for the `Win32` project into this folder using PostBuild event command.
-This ensures that the updated binaries are being copied to the folder everytime the solution is rebuilt.
+This ensures that the updated binaries are being copied to the folder every time the solution is rebuilt.

     ```xml
     <Target Name="AfterBuild">